 SSL Shopper: Another free resource which permits a quick copy and paste to ascertain whether the information in your PEM encoded SSL certificate is correct.
 Incidentally, SSL Shopper have also created an SSL Checker, which will determine whether your certificate is installed correctly on your server.

 Ultimately, the onus is on you to supply accurate, up-to-date information.
-Using a certificate and CSR decoding tool is a good habit to get into, and the preponderance of freely available tools means there’s no excuse.
+Using a SSL certificate and CSR decoding tool is a good habit to get into, and the preponderance of freely available tools means there’s no excuse.